Assisted Living (Residential Care) Facilities

-Costs.
 Confirm with the facility staff that the nursing homes you consider will accept your insurance coverage, Medicaid or Medicare or that the rates are within your ability to pay privately.
 Please review the How to Pay resource in this guide to learn more about paying for assisted living care in a licensed Residential Care Facility.

-Once you've narrowed your list of prospective nursing homes, it is very important to visit the homes you're considering.
+Once you've narrowed your list of prospective assisted living facilities, it is very important to visit the homes you're considering.
 If possible, you should visit multiple times and at different times of day to get a good sense of what the home is like on a day-to-day basis.
 Speak with current residents and their families about their experiences.
-Use this consumer checklist

 Need help in selecting an Assisted Living (RCF)?

 If you need further help in selecting an Assisted Living (Residential Care) facility or are not sure it’s the right setting for you, please contact the Regional Long-Term Care Ombudsman program serving your area.
 Ombudsmen link residents with services or agencies, offer advice on selecting long-term care providers, inform consumers about their rights and provide information and assistance with benefits and insurance.

 What to do if you have a problem in a home

 Know your rights as a long term care consumer.
 Please review the Residents' Rights for information about rights regarding discharge, choice, information and privacy.

 Read Nursing Homes: Getting Good Care There, a publication by the National Consumer Voice for Quality Long-Term Care